-Endometriosis can influence your bodily needs, from your hormones to your skin; your energy levels to your mental health, eating habits to how well your body digests, absorbs, and uses food.
+Endometriosis can influence your bodily needs, from your hormones to your skin; your energy levels to your mental health, your eating habits, to how well your body digests, absorbs, and uses food.

 Despite what we see online, there isn’t at present, any known diets or foods that can reliably treat or manage Endometriosis.

-The first is that by cutting out food groups like grains, dairy and/or meat, while we are unlikely to see any benefit from an endometriosis perspective, we are at higher risk of nutritional deficiencies.
+The first is that by cutting out food groups like grains, dairy and/or meat, while we are unlikely to see any benefit from an Endometriosis perspective, we are at higher risk of nutritional deficiencies.

 The second reason is that attempting to cut out food groups is generally unsustainable and when we inevitably struggle, it can lead to feelings of shame and guilt that we’re not as disciplined as we “should be”.

-Of course, everyone is different and if removing something from your diet is working for you, then you should be supported to continue with it, while ensuing your diet still meets all of your nutritional needs.
+If removing something from your diet is working for you, then you should be supported to continue with it, while ensuing your diet still meets all of your nutritional needs.

-The good news is that there are proactive things that you can do to support your health with endometriosis which are likely to have a positive impact on your condition.
+The good news is that there are proactive things that you can do to support your health with Endometriosis which are likely to have a positive impact on your condition.

 The main goals of diet and lifestyle advice is to reduce inflammation, to help your body to cope with inflammation better and to support hormone regulation.

 Here's what we suggest:

-1. Research suggests that being within a healthy weight range can be beneficial when you have endometriosis but we know that not everyone is at their healthiest mentally and physically when trying to fit into what is considered to be a healthy weight.
+1. Research suggests that being within a healthy weight range can be beneficial when you have Endometriosis, but we know that not everyone is at their healthiest emotionally and physically when trying to fit into what is considered to be a healthy weight.